calculuswhiz/JSDF/README.md

 And, yes, this can be remedied by changing the `MyClass.prototype`s above to `this`, but remember that this makes copies every time a new instance is created.
 Using the prototype, we don't have this problem, but it came with the problem described above.
 And, of course, you can't move the prototype method definitions outside the constructor either because then it has no access to `size`.

 Interestingly, this kind of makes the intended private members `static` (as in C++) across all instances of the class.
-I think that could be very useful, but I have yet to have to do anything important with static members.
-(Please keep in mind that my job is just Flash development =P)
+I think that could be very useful.
+In fact, I made use of this in the AVLtree's copy function.
+Internally, an AVLtree can access any other AVLtree's `internal` function.

 Final remarks:
 --------------